 - Meat (red meat, poultry, etc.)

 - Fish & seafood

 A good rule of thumb is… if you DON’T know whether the food is approved for sure or not, just don’t give it to your bearded dragon!

 Wrapping Up Bearded Dragon Diet

-It is my hope that you have found this article to be insightful in teaching you not only exactly what to feed your bearded dragon, but when to feed them and what not to feed them.
+It is my hope that you have found this article to be insightful in teaching you not only exactly what you should be feeding your bearded dragon, but also when they should be fed and what foods NOT to feed them.

 As a former first-time bearded dragon owner myself, I know how confusing it can be to figure out how much to feed your baby, especially as they continue to grow and get older!

-I also know how frustrating it can be to go and buy special produce for your bearded dragon thinking that they’re going to love it, only to discover they want nothing to do with it.
+I also know how frustrating it can be to go and buy special produce or other foods for your bearded dragon thinking that they’re going to love it, only to discover they want nothing to do with it.